coh516/DMTPOET/README.md

 As of Jan 2, 2004, The two stage document graph model is completed.

-- the ui should be built from node based partial template structures.
+- the ui should be built from both node based partial template structures and point modules

-  - there really shouldnt be a code module for making html ui's ...

-  - but there clearly should be support for both code modules and grouped linked logic